LAW 7177 - Introduction to Australian Law

 Through a consideration of the law of contract, students will be introduced to issues of supremacy of law (legislation vs common law), The following topics will be covered:

-- creation and content of a contract (formation, privity, and terms);
+- creation and content of a contract (formation, privity, agency, terms);

 - performance and discharge of obligations (performance, breach, frustration, variation and discharge by agreement); and

 - remedies (enforcement, compensation and restitution)

 Course Coordinator: Dr Karen FairweatherCourse Coordinator: Karen Fairweather

 The full timetable of all activities for this course can be accessed from Course Planner.